Saturday, July 17th, 2021

 Both in the case of Tenerife and Gran Canaria, the report collects that, although they remain at the alert level they had, the indicators suggest that in the short term it is not ruled out that the higher alert level has to be established.

-In conclusion, travel advice is always check for the latest updates.
+In conclusion, for travel advice, always check for the latest updates.
 Restrictions vary and change very quickly.
 Be sure to find out what Covid-19 requirements are in place when traveling through Gran Canaria airport.